bessman/mcbootflash/docs/develop.md

 port match the recorded traffic exactly.

-To create a new test, or update an old one, run `pytest --record -k <test_name>` with a device running the bootloader connected at /dev/ttyUSB0 with a baudrate of 460800 (this port name and baudrate are currently hardcoded during testing; pull requests welcome if you need them to be dynamic).
+To create a new test, or update an old one, run `pytest --record -k <test_name>` with a device in bootloader mode connected at /dev/ttyUSB0 with a baudrate of 460800 (the port name and baudrate are currently hardcoded during testing; pull requests welcome if you need them to be dynamic).